Simla Convention: Final meeting

-The Convention
+Convention

 The boundary between Tibet and British India, later called the McMahon Line, was also included in the map referred to in the treaty.

 This boundary was negotiated between the British and Tibetan representatives separately, in the absence of the Chinese representative.

 The border decided by them was incorporated in the Simla conference map, which showed the boundary of Tibet as a "red line" and the border between Outer and Inner Tibet as a "blue line".
 This map was provided as an annexe to the proposed agreement and was initialled by all three representatives on 27 April 1914.

 The Schedule appended to the Convention contained further notes.
 For example, it was to be understood that "Tibet forms part of Chinese territory" and after the Tibetans selected a Dalai Lama, the Chinese government was to be notified and the Chinese commissioner in Lhasa would "formally communicate to His Holiness the titles consistent with his dignity, which have been conferred by the Chinese Government"; that the Tibetan government appointed all officers for "Outer Tibet", and that "Outer Tibet" was not to be represented in the Chinese Parliament or any such assembly.

-Negotiations failed when China and Tibet could not agree over the Sino-Tibetan boundary.
-The Chinese plenipotentiary, Ivan Chen, initialed the treaty, pending confirmation by his government.
-He was then ordered by the Chinese government to repudiate his agreement.
 On 3 July 1914, the British and Tibetan plenipotentiaries signed the Convention without a Chinese signature.
 They also signed an additional bilateral declaration with the claim that the convention would be binding on them and that China would be denied any privileges under the agreement until it signed it.

 Ivan Chen left the room briefly while the British and Tibetan representatives signed the documents, and he did not have knowledge of the proceedings.
 He believed that the Convention itself was signed (whereas it was only initialled) and McMahon left him to retain that impression.

 The British and Lonchen Shatra also signed a fresh set of trade Regulations to replace those of 1908.